 Offering costs consist of underwriting, legal, accounting and other expenses incurred through the Initial Public Offering that are directly related to the Initial Public Offering.
 Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
-Offering costs associated with derivative warrant liabilities are expensed as incurred, presented as non-operating expenses in the statement of operations.
-Offering costs associated with the Public Shares were charged to stockholders' equity upon the completion of the Initial Public Offering and \$290,432 were expensed to the statement of operations.
+Offering costs associated with derivative warrant liabilities are expensed as incurred, presented as non-operating expenses in the statements of operations.
+Offering costs associated with the Public Shares amounting to \$9,618,180 are included in the Accretion for Class A common stock subject to redemption amount.
+Offering costs associated with the derivative warrant liabilities amounting to \$290,432 in the 2nd quarter, and \$39,187 in the 3rd quarter, totally \$329,619 for the period from February 12, 2021 (inception) through September 30, 2021, were expensed to the condensed statements of operations.